-Cap won many open trials and won or finished in the top 3 of several double lift final competitions including the Bluegrass Classic, WWSDA Labor Day Trial and Free to Be Classic.
+Cap won many numerous trials and won or finished in the top 3 of several double lift final competitions including the Bluegrass Classic, WWSDA Labor Day Trial and Free to Be Classic.

 Cap was a pleasure to train and my only two year nursery dog winning open trials and qualifying for Double lift Finals in his nursery year.
 Cap became pushier after turning 5 years old; however, he was also exceptionally effective even in the most difficult of situations.
 He is an excellent farm dog and still works at home at nearly 13 years. old.